smarty/changelog/cloud/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2026.06.A - 2026-06-30
+Changes:
+- Latest updates from all upstream packages and providers.
+- Improved accuracy of U# footnotes for enhanced match.
+- Improved matching of addresses containing a hyphen.

 ## 2026.06.A - 2026-06-03
 Changes:
 - Latest updates from all upstream packages and providers.